-Welcome to the swim season.
-This must be the best place around to be because we have nearly 180 swimmers and mudskippers (our future Olympians)!
-Our focus as a parent board is teamwork, individual achievement, and lots of fun!
+Welcome to the swim season!
+This must be the best place around, because we have about two hundred swimmers and Mudskippers (our future Olympians)!
+Our focus as a volunteer parent board is teamwork, individual achievement, and lots of fun.

-This handbook is designed to give you helpful information to make it through the season.
+This quick reference guide is designed to give you helpful information to make it through the season.
 Our comprehensive team handbook will be distributed this season via paper copies and email.

 Table of Contents: